Faty-Z/Strategy1_gazebo/README.md

 This program is used to model a 4-wheel mobile robot, using URDF (Unified Robot Description Format) and RViz to visualize it, as well as Gazebo to simulate it in real time.

-Then there are 3 nodes:
+Then there are 3 nodes written in python:
 -Recovery of Lidar data
 -Obstacle avoidance
 -Moving from one point to another